Refinancing a Construction Loan Into a Permanent Mortgage

 USDA Permanent Mortgages

 The USDA does not allow you to refinance construction loans from other loan types into their program.
 However, they do offer single-close USDA construction loans that convert into permanent mortgages upon completion.
-If you’re working with a USDA construction-to-permanent lender, you can get a USDA streamlined refinance once you’ve had your end loan for at least 12 months.
+If you have an existing USDA construction-to-permanent loan, you can pursue a USDA streamlined refinance once you’ve had the end loan for at least 12 months.

 How Interest Rates Work on Construction Loans and Refinancing

-Interest rates on construction loans are typically higher than those for standard mortgages because of the short-term nature and lender risk.
-However, how and when your rate is set depends on the loan type:
+Construction loan rates are typically higher than standard mortgage rates due to the short-term nature of the financing and the added risk to lenders.
+How and when your rate is set depends on the loan type:

-- Construction-Only Loans – These loans often have variable interest rates that fluctuate during the build.
-When refinancing into a permanent mortgage, you’ll secure a new interest rate based on market conditions at that time.
+• Construction-only loans often have variable rates that fluctuate during the build.
+When refinancing into a permanent mortgage, you’ll lock in a new rate based on market conditions at that time.

-- Construction-to-Permanent Loans – Some lenders allow borrowers to lock in a fixed rate upfront, while others wait until construction is complete.
+• Construction-to-permanent loans may allow you to lock in a fixed rate upfront or wait until construction is complete.
 If rates drop during the build, you may have options to re-lock or refinance for a better deal.

-- Government-Backed Construction Loans (FHA, VA, USDA) – Typically offer competitive rates but may have mortgage insurance or funding fees that impact overall costs.
+• Government-backed construction loans (FHA, VA, USDA) generally offer competitive rates but may include mortgage insurance or funding fees that affect overall costs.

 How we source rates and rate trends